Claim Emergencies

 Ensure Safety

 Check for hazards like gas leaks, electrical damage or structural instability.
+Evacuate the property and call emergency services if necessary.

 Document the Damage

 Take clear photos and videos of the damage, including close up and wide shots.
+Note the date, time and any details about the cause of the damage.

 Make Temporary Repairs (if safe)

-Virtually all insurance policies require you to take reasonable steps to prevent further damage, like boarding up broken windows or covering a hole in the roof and not doing do, may affect your cover.
-This is a policy requirement.
+Virtually all insurance policies require you to take reasonable steps to prevent further damage, like boarding up broken windows or covering a hole in the roof.
+Not doing so may affect your cover.
+Keep receipts for any repairs, materials or services you authorize.

 Do Not Abandon Your Property